 Traditionally, students at St Peter’s College studied music in a step by step programme with different themes or aspects of learning timetabled throughout the year.
-Students presented compositions during scheduled performance times and received teacher feedback.
-This approach had its limitations.
+Students presented their compositions during scheduled performance times and received teacher feedback.
+This approach had limitations.

 Teachers at St Peter's believed that practical musical development is enhanced when students have increased opportunities to learn through performing, and receive focused and timely feedback.
-They introduced MyPortfolio to NCEA level 1-3 music classes to overcome the barriers of time and place that had limited the learning process.
+They introduced MyPortfolio to NCEA level 1–3 music classes to overcome the barriers of time and place that had previously limited the learning process.

 MyPortfolio provides a personal learning environment to record and showcase evidence of achievement, manage development plans, set goals, and create online learning communities.
-Registration is free for New Zealand schools until at least 2015.

 Although reflective journals are not an NCEA requirement until Level 3 Performance Music the teachers encouraged the students to use this approach to grow as competent learners.